swekondaparthi/NOTES/README.md

 https://komodor.com/learn/how-to-fix-errimagepull-and-**imagepullbackoff**/

+The certificate used by the ingress controller operator is a wildcard certificate for all routes in the .apps subdomain for your cluster, such as .apps.ocp4.example.com.
+Routes for the web console, Grafana, Prometheus, and OAuth use this same wildcard certificate.

 OpenShift does not inherit permissions from the LDAP server; permissions must be added to each group.

 #openssl x509 -in tls.crt -noout -dates